 National Cancer Survivors Day® is a CELEBRATION for those who have survived, an INSPIRATION for those recently diagnosed, a gathering of SUPPORT for families, and an OUTREACH to the community.
-The 5th Annual Butterfly 5K Run/Walk and 1 Mile Survivors Walk presented by Baptist Health will be held on Saturday, June 1, 2019 at 8:00 am at the Town of Orange Park.
+The 6th Annual Butterfly 5K Run/Walk and 1 Mile Survivors Walk presented by Baptist Health will be virtual this year and should be completed by June 30th.
 The 5K run/walk was created by the Pink Ribbon Symposium and is a sanctioned National Cancer Survivors Day event.
-Along with the run/walk and 1 mile survivors walk, there will be a butterfly release with local cancer survivors who will be collectively honored.
 One of our local survivors, Kerri Henderson shares her story.

 I never really considered myself a survivor.
 As strange as it sounds, I never felt like I was sick enough or really had a battle like many have.
 But aren’t we all survivors in some way?
 Haven’t we all survived something and if we have hopefully are better because of it?
 Today, like everyday I celebrate life.
 But today, I celebrate it a little more.
 It’s a little more special as I celebrate two huge milestones….
 Leaving oncology and transferring to Mayo’s Survivors Clinic and graduating Cardiac Rehab.
 4 years after my breast cancer diagnosis, I learned I had over a 90% blockage of my main artery to my heart and ended up with two stents.
 Apparently, a damage caused by radiation treatment.
 Never did I think I would find myself at 50 years old ending up on the good side of breast cancer and surviving coronary artery disease.